jacobkap/crimebythenumbers/docs/choropleth-maps.md

 There is now the *nhood* column from the neighborhoods data which says which neighborhood the suicide happened in.
 Now we can aggregate up to the neighborhood-level using `group_by()` and `summarize()` functions from the `dplyr` package.

 We actually don't have a variable with the number of suicides so we need to make that.
-We can simply call it *number_suicides* and give it that value of 1 since each row is only one suicide.
+We can simply call it *number_suicides* and give it the value of 1 since each row is only one suicide.

 ```r
 suicide_agg$number_suicides <- 1
 ```

-Now we can aggregate the data and save the results back into *suicide_agg*.
+Now we can aggregate the data and assign the results back into *suicide_agg*.

 ```r